The Absolute story of the Cutty Sark, 1869-2020 victory over tradegy

 Cutty Sark ended the Tea Trade 1878 due to steamships taking this over

-Dec 1877 It sailed to Australia for a coal cargo but after arriving in China as before in the spring of the following year no Tea consignment could be obtained. prices given for tea dropped to as low as 25-30 shillings and not a full ship.
+Dec 1877 It sailed to Australia for a coal cargo but after arriving in China as before in the following’s spring year they could obtain no Tea consignment. prices given for tea dropped to as low as 25-30 shillings and not a full ship.
 The Steamers had taken most of the supply and even the Rival Thermopylae was only being offered 35 shillings.
 It was the end of the Tea Era.

 1878 Captain James Wallace appointed Captain

 He had been the first mate and was promoted.
-He only had 2 years experience, good sailor skills, but lacked leadership and too easy going.
+He only had 2 years of experience, good sailor skills, but lacked leadership and too easygoing.

-When a ship has no dedicated cargo, resulting in it sailing from port to port looking for cargo, this is what is known as Tramping.
+When a ship has no dedicated cargo, resulting in it sailing from port to port looking for cargo, we know this as Tramping.
 Cutty Sark was tramping for around 5 years.
-During this time Willis the owner decided to economise started to make cuts literally, starting with the pasts/sails.
-The Skysail on the Mainmast was taken away, the stunsails were removed, just under 3 meters were cut from lower masts and just over 2 m from the lower yards.
-Less manpower was then required so 4 sailors were now out of a job.
+During this time John Willis started to make drastic cost cuts, starting with the masts/sails.
+They took the Skysail on the mainmast away; they removed the stunsails, just under 3 meters cut from lower masts and just over 2 meters from the lower yards.
+Changes to the ship’s configuration meant they needed fewer sailors which meant 4 sailors were then out of a job.

-During a voyage on what later became known as the Hell ship voyage on 10/8/ 1880, a fight broke out on board where Smith killed a crew member John Francis.
+During a voyage on what later became known as the Hell ship voyage on 10/8/ 1880, a fight broke out onboard where Smith killed a crew member John Francis.
 John Francis was an American and speculated by a crew member to have no seamanship skills what so ever because he was actually a cook.
 Smith had hit Francis before.
-There had been a terrible storm in Japan, a drained Francis had let go of one of the sails, but it is speculated he was just an untrained Crew.
+There had been a terrible storm in Japan, a drained Francis had let go of one sailing, but they speculate he was just an untrained crew member.

 The brief story of murder on the Cutty Sark Clipper

 Villiers mentions how the instruction from the Bully Mate was to “Slack away the Tack”, to whoever was on that position of watchman there.
-When no response happened in a critical situation the First Mate reiterated his instruction to yet again no response.
+When no response happened in a critical situation, the First Mate reiterated his instruction to yet again no response.
 Yet another source Kently, states the whole crew reiterated the instruction.
 Then Francis followed through but let go so much that the sail flew overboard.
-This enraged and compelled the Mate to believe it was done out of spite.
-He then shouted that he would put Francis overboard, and charged in the direction of Francis.
+This enraged and compelled the Mate to believe they did it out of spite.
+He then shouted that he would put Francis overboard, and charged toward Francis.
 Francis in Kently’s account was heard to give a warning that he was armed with a Capstan bar.
 Smith picked up a broken Capstan bar and swung a fatal blow to Francis.
 He died the following day.

 Bully Mate was now a murderer

-With this in mind, he was causing friction, the crew were already unhappy about this person and situation.
-The Captain had tried to force some of the men to sign a statement that Smith had acted in self-defence, but no weapon had been found by Francis only the broken one Smith had used.
+With this in mind, he was causing friction; the crew was already unhappy about this person and situation.
+The Captain had tried to force some men to sign a statement that Smith had acted in self-defense, but they had found no weapon by Francis only the broken one Smith had used.
 By the time they approached Anjer, the captain had somehow accidentally on purpose dropped the evidence of the broken Capstan bar overboard.
 On 17/8/1880 the ship anchored at Anjer

 Bully Mate was now an escapee

-Smith had let it out the bag to crew member Somers that he would be leaving later on that evening and that there was no use telling the Captain because he had arranged it.
-An American ship Colorado was only too happy to take on the Bully Mate and he escaped changing his name to John Anderson.
-His up and commence happened two years later when a Cutty Sark carpenter spotted Smith at the West India Docks London on a ship Mary Anne Nottebohm.
-In 1882 he was tried for murder and charged with manslaughter 7 years service, but Kently denotes this man had killed before and new the limits of the punishments.
+Smith had let it out the bag to crew member Somers that he would leave later on that evening and that there was no use telling the Captain because he had arranged it.
+An American ship Colorado was happy to take on the Bully Mate and he escaped changing his name to John Anderson.
+His up and start happened two years later when a Cutty Sark carpenter spotted Smith at the West India Docks London on a ship Mary Anne Nottebohm.
+In 1882 he was tried for murder and charged with manslaughter 7 years’ service, but Kently denotes this man had killed before and knew the limits of the punishments.

 Wallace the Captain in effect, helped Murderer Bully Mate to escape when they reached Indonesia, port Anjer.
 Wallace paid a price for this as he himself was not to last long.
 The crew refused to work, leaving only apprentices and a few men to run the ship.
 Things came to a head the tides were too calm, the heat, no winds, seemed a stalemate position.
 Wallace had the realisation his career would be over, resulting in a social disgrace, that they would find out he helped a murder escape, destroyed evidence and how the crew would grass up about the forced statements.
 His fate would end once they arrived at the next port, so he thought to abort early.

-9/9/1880 Wallace Jumped overboard, but only sharks were seen in the area he was thought to jump to and was never seen again.
+9/9/1880 Wallace Jumped overboard, but they saw only sharks in the area he was thought to jump to and was never seen again.

 Back to Anjer to telegram the boss